 Keep your guest room’s chest of drawers smelling fresh (and ward off moths) with these easy Rosemary Sachets: [Download printable project sheet] Combine 1/2 tsp. of your homemade rosemary essential oil with 1/2 cup of dry, uncooked rice.
 Cut two 6″ x 6″ squares of cotton fabric with pinking shears.
 With wrong sides together, stitch around three sides of the square.
 Fill the pocket with the scented rice.
 Hold together and stitch the remaining fourth side.
 Bundle several of these together for an inexpensive DIY gift.

 Use leftover citrus peels and fresh rosemary from your garden to make a DIY Kitchen Air Freshener Spray.
-[Download printable project sheet] To get rid of kitchen (and other) smells quickly, combine 1/2 cup each or water, vodka and white vinegar into a reusable spray bottle.
-Add some fresh rosemary sprigs, citrus peels and 1/2 tsp. vanilla extract to the mixture.
-Screw on the spray top, shake the mixture and spritz when needed!
+[Download printable project sheet] To get rid of kitchen (and other) smells quickly, combine 1/2 cup each of water, vodka, and white vinegar into a reusable spray bottle.
+Add some fresh rosemary sprigs, citrus peels, and 1/2 tsp. vanilla extract to the mixture.
+Screw on the spray top, shake the mixture, and spritz when needed!

 Let Rosemary Steal the Spotlight at Your Next Party

 Whether you’re planning a formal sit-down holiday dinner or casual Christmas get-together, fresh rosemary should be on your shopping list.
 Rosemary’s signature savory flavor lends itself well for these easy winter appetizers:

 Get the Party Rolling with Rosemary Breads & Butter